retejs/docs/docs/Plugins.md

     constructor(){
         // ...
         this.render = 'vue';
-        this.component = CustomNodeComponent; // Vue.js component, not required
+        this.data.component = CustomNodeComponent; // Vue.js component, not required
-        this.props = {}; // props for the component above, not required
+        this.data.props = {}; // props for the component above, not required
     }
 }